cprieststephens/cruise-ships-gui/README.md

 - You will receive an error message if you try to sail further than the last port on the itinerary.
 - To exit the Node REPL use `ctrl` + `d`.

-Author: Camilla Priest-Stephens with guidance from Command Shift.